Linda's story is now a film

 My early career as an artist encouraged me to look closely at the finer details of disability.
 I noticed two things.
 Firstly I noticed the unusual shape of the chests of disabled children, which was obvious in some but more subtle in others.
 The second was that it was often possible to hear disabled children breathing in a laboured or irregular pattern.

-Eventually bursting with ideas and questions I couldn’t answer without help, I turned to University College London and by nothing less than a miracle I found myself accepted into the Department of Neuroscience as a PhD student.
+Eventually bursting with ideas and questions I couldn’t answer without help, I turned to University College London, and with the help of Professor Patrick Wall, head of the University’s Cerebral Studies Department, and by nothing less than a miracle I found myself accepted into the Department of Neuroscience as a PhD student.

 Researching the role of breathing

-My research also showed how abnormal breathing impacted the development of brain growth, posture, circulation, muscular skeletal structure and limb control as well as influencing cerebral-spinal fluid flow, speech production, sleep, learning ability and digestion.
+My research also showed how abnormal breathing could affect the development in many complex ways, including brain growth, posture, circulation, muscular-skeletal structure and limb control as well as influencing cerebral-spinal fluid flow, speech production, sleep, learning ability and digestion.

 All of these were typical issues in disabled children.
 This indicated that some of the problems that disabled children experienced could be connected to their abnormal breathing.